gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ```

 Components become the base building blocks of your site.
 Instead of being
-limited to what the browser provides e.g. `<button>`, you can easily create new
+limited to what the browser provides e.g. `<button />`, you can easily create new
 building blocks that elegantly meet the needs of your projects.

 ## Creating global styles